-If you live in New York City or the surrounding area, you may wondering if or when winter will ever arrive.
-With record-setting warm weather spoiling many New Yorkers, the misery of the cold blustery winter season, and all that comes with it, may be far from our minds.
+If you live in New York City or the surrounding area, you may be wondering if or when winter will ever arrive.
+With record-setting warm weather spoiling many New Yorkers, the misery of the cold blustery winter season, and all that comes with it may be far from our minds.
 But winter will inevitably be here, and with it will come ice and snow and slush and all forms of slipperiness.
 And with the difficult weather will come slips and falls.

 According to the Centers for Disease Control and Prevention, each year, over 700,000 people are hospitalized due to a fall.
 And falls are often serious, with an estimated one out of five falls causing a serious injury.
 The elderly are especially vulnerable.
 Statistics show that approximately 2.5 million elderly people are treated at hospitals each year for slips and falls.